ThatConference/that-website/markdown/blog/that-2019-holiday-buying-guide.md

 **Click and Grow Smart Garden** [clickandgrow.com/collections/products](https://www.clickandgrow.com/collections/products) (Clark)<br/>
 Mix a little Vitamin D into your office while growing fresh herbs and veggies without ever thinking about watering or lighting, that's right, it does it all for you!

+**Picture This Clothing** [picturethisclothing.com](https://picturethisclothing.com/) (THAT Crew)<br/>
+We were thrilled to have [Jaimee Newberry](https://twitter.com/jaimeejaimee) as one of our keynoters for 2019 and love all she is doing at Picture This Clothing!
+Kids clothing, adults, toys, beanies... amazing stuff!

 <br/>
 #### Geeklings